WhyNotHugo/python-barcode/README.rst

 ---------

 v0.6.0: Changed save and write methods to take the options as a dict
         not as keyword arguments (fix this in your code).
+Added option to left align the text under the barcode.
+Fixed bug with EAN13 generation.

 v0.5.0: Added new generate function to do all generation in one step.
         Moved writer from a subpackage to a module (this breaks some